 - Learning and study skills development, including methods of individual and group learning.

-- Career development sessions directed toward exploration of the health professions, the admissions process, and the development of an education plan.
+- Career development sessions are directed toward exploration of the health professions, the admissions process, and the development of an education plan.

 - A financial literacy and planning workshop that informs students of financial principles and management strategies.

 - A health policy seminar series to expose scholars to current health policy issues, the policymaking process and analysis, health care financing, and the social determinants of health.